 Abstract This collection comprises one diary for 1882 written by Maggie Adelia Crine of Wayland, Steuben County, New York.
-She began working at Our Home on the Hillside in Dansville, Livingston County, New York in December of 1881 and wrote each day through 1882.
-The entries are brief and generally note whether Maggie worked that day, comment on her handiwork projects outside of work, and mention people she spent time with.
-Occasionally her family is mentioned, and the deaths of several friends in the Wayland and Dansville vicinity.
+She began working at Our Home on the Hillside (also known as the Jackson Sanitorium) in Dansville, Livingston County, New York, in December 1881 and wrote each day through 1882.
+The entries are brief and generally comment on work, handiwork projects, and people she spent time with.
+Occasionally, her family is mentioned, as well as the deaths of several friends in the vicinity of Wayland and Dansville.

 John Milroy Donnan (1858-1939) Diary Collection

 Extent .3 cubic feet